altruios/namshubettulpa/public/namshubettulpa/chapters/interludes.md

 Flush out the poison.'
 ~A memory of a general cure all inspired him~
 `exe --flush(--controls).reset()`
-~Uri's extremities came to life, and he bounded up and back to his cabin~ ~He reached the door~
+~Uri's extremities came to life, and he bounded up and back to his cabin.
+He reached the door~
 *Uri froze, not from the cold*
-~Something was caught in that reset~
+~Something was caught in that reset.
-~A hook he didn't know he had.~
+A hook he didn't know he had.~
 `
 ozmind:= $self=>Ozmind Yammin
 payload:=echo {exe --flush(--controls).rewire(ozmind) &&
     --flush(--structures).rewire(ozmind)}
 hooks.add(--flush(--controls).reset,payload)
 `
-~His arms were not under his own control~
+~His arms were not under his own control.
-~Something had taken root, and they were fast~
+Something had taken root, and they were fast.
-~He couldn't move, or feel, his mind was locked behind another driver in the seat~ }
+He couldn't move, or feel, his mind was locked behind another driver in the seat~ }
 {
 mn:O__U
 "O__U::Sorry, old friend..."
-~He didn't recognizing the thought as his own, nor it's owner~ ~Uri watched his body move on it's own accord~ "O__U::Don't worry - you are not going to die.
+~He didn't recognizing the thought as his own, nor it's owner.
+Uri watched his body move on it's own accord~ "O__U::Don't worry - you are not going to die.
 Can't have that happen."
-~Uri couldn't think, he could listen, he could remember~ ~But he was thoughtless~
+~Uri couldn't think, he could listen, he could remember.
+But he was thoughtless.
-~He felt cold, dread~
+He felt cold, dread~
 "O__U::Things are bad now..."
 ~Uri watched the stranger pull on a wool coat, better boots, and grab the keys~ "O__U::There was an attack."
 ~Uri saw him reaching for the door, and managed one thought~ 'U::Peanut.'
 "O__U::Hm?"
-~Uri felt is mind being indexed, shuffled though, detailed around these last days~ ~Uri watched his own finger tap~
+~Uri felt is mind being indexed, shuffled though, detailed around these last days.
+Uri watched his own finger tap~
 "O__U::You're lucky I like dogs Uri, we don't have a lot of time."
 *A scratching at the door*
 "O__U::Speak of the devil..."
-~Uri watched the door open and the dog hesitate at the threshold~ ~He saw himself reach forward and let the dog sniff his hand~ ~A few scratches later the dog was on a leash and followed into the truck outside~ "O__U::I'm going to let you think for a bit - get too noisy or rowdy - you go back to this, understand?"
+~Uri watched the door open and the dog hesitate at the threshold.
+He saw himself reach forward and let the dog sniff his hand.
+A few scratches later the dog was on a leash and followed into the truck outside~ "O__U::I'm going to let you think for a bit - get too noisy or rowdy - you go back to this, understand?"
 ~Uri did, and he considered for a moment~
 'U::Who are you?'